notable/notable/resources/tutorial/notes/10 - Linking Attachments∕Notes∕Tags.md

 ## Attachments

 Attachments can be rendered inline, linked to, and linked to via a button.
-The `@attachmet` token is used for this.
+The `@attachment` token is used for this.

 ##### Syntax